Eustáquio van Lieshout: Career in Brazil

 Van Lieshout, along with two other Picpus priests and three lay brothers, was sent to Brazil, in response to an appeal for help by a local bishop.
-He arrived in Rio de Janeiro on 12 of May 1925 and had to wait until the 15th of July when he was appointed pastor for the town of Agua Suja in Romaria.
+He arrived in Rio de Janeiro on 12 May 1925 and had to wait until 15 July when he was appointed pastor for the town of Agua Suja in Romaria.
 The inhabitants in parish of Agua Suja, where he served as a pastor, were occupied in searching gold along the shores of the river Bagagem.
 These people being deeply Catholics didn't meet the Catholic behavior in their common life.
 Van Lieshout saw his apostolic aim to change them and, with the course of time, he managed to do this because people in his parish gradually acquired the taste to the virtuous life.

 In 1935 he was sent by his religious superiors to Poá.
 After news spread of van Lieshout's transfer, the population of the town started a bloodless uprising to stop him from leaving.
 Nevertheless, he left in obedience to his superiors for his new parish, where he worked to oppose the widespread practice of Candomblé.
 His blessings and cures of the sick through the intercession of St. Joseph made the little village a noted center of pilgrimage.

 This, however, brought major problems to the town.
 Railroads were not able to furnish transportation for the great crowds; the lack of adequate housing meant that sanitary conditions were inadequate to the need.
 The police were no longer able to maintain order.
 Merchants sold bad food at high prices and thieves roamed the pilgrimage area preying on innocent victims.
 Van Lieshout was ordered to leave the parish to prevent these conditions from continuing.
 Despite this, tremendous crowds followed him everywhere.
 Brazilian authorities became so alarmed that they ordered him out of towns and villages.
 No one had anything against him, but they were afraid of the crowds and the commotion that would follow him.